 Reasonable Suspicion

 Sometimes, police will arrest someone immediately because they know enough to suspect that person committed a crime.
 A good example is driving under the influence.
 Officers might pull you over for erratic driving and notice other signs of intoxication.
-They’ll arrest you for a DUI there on the spot.
+In situations like this, a Bucks County criminal lawyer can help you navigate the legal process after being arrested for a DUI on the spot.

 After Thorough Investigation